Rusk: India

-In India rusk (or toast biscuit) is a traditional dried bread or cake.
-It is also known as papay, rattan, khasta (Hindi: खस्ता), russ or "cake rusk" in Hindi, Punjabi or "porai" பொறை in Tamil and Urdu or kathi biskut in Bengali.
+In India rusk (sometimes also called toast biscuit) is a traditional dried bread or cake.
+It is also known as papay, rattan, khasta (ख़स्ता), russ or cake rusk in Hindi-Urdu, and Punjabi or porai பொறை in Tamil or kathi biskut in Bengali.
 It is usually eaten dipped in milk tea which softens the rusk.
 The sweet "cake rusk" version is made of cake whose ingredients include wheat flour, sugar, fat, leavening agent, and, optionally, eggs.
+A popular variant is flavoured with cardamom.